 4. Why We Collect/Have Access to Your Information

-We may collect information from You as necessary in the course of providing our Services.
+We may collect information directly from You as necessary in the course of providing our Services.
 We may collect Your personal information while monitoring our technology tools and Services, including our Website and email communications sent to and from us.
 We gather information about You when You provide it to us, or interact with us directly.

 4.1 Purposes of Processing